 All the while, there were a number of challenges to the fully online environment that were not related to technology.
 Concerns of students having an adequate learning environment arose as students navigated things like 24-7 caregiving for dependents, not having a desk/table for workspace so they sat on floors, not having access to quiet or distraction-free spaces so they hid in closets, sharing internet bandwidth with others in the household, and the tasking impact (on all, really) of being on a computer for the better part of the day.
 It also raised debate around synchronous and asynchronous online classes in trying to understand the best way to meet the needs of our most vulnerable students.
 These issues did not just arise for students.
 Faculty and staff experienced them as well.
-What will be important to remember, though, is that once the college is able to offer oncampus instruction again, these issues will continue to remain for those students that will only have online as an option and students who may have face-to-face/ hybrid instruction but need student support services online.
+What will be important to remember, though, is that once the college is able to offer on-campus instruction again, these issues will continue to remain for those students that will only have online as an option and students who may have face-to-face/hybrid instruction but need student support services online.
 It will be important to remain cognizant that these challenges remain for some, as they become sorted for others.
-With that in mind, the Office of Equity proposes the following goals.